leereilly/octocoder/README.md

 # About

-This is a simple, RESTful, rack/sinatra-based web service utility for use by [Coderwall](http://www.coderwall.com) to answer the question "__how many contributions has a particular user made to particular source code repository on GitHub?__".
+This is a simple, RESTful, rack-based web service for use by [Coderwall](http://www.coderwall.com).
+It answers the question "__how many contributions has a particular user made to particular source code repository on GitHub?__".
 It'll (hopefully) be used to generate thousands of achievements for Coderwall e.g.

 * Riding the Rails - user has contributed to the Rails framework.
 * In the Wee Small Hours - user has contributed to the Sinatra framework.

-In a nutshell, you'll quest `http://coderwall-contributor-service.heroku.com/rails/rails/leereilly` and get the following JSON response:
+In a nutshell, you'll query `http://coderwall-contributor-service.heroku.com/v1/rails/rails/leereilly` and get the following JSON response:

-    {"count":0}
+    {"count":6}

 # Installation